Descent098/sws/docs/index.md

 ## Script Usage
-You can validate it is installed properly by typing ```sws``` into your terminal, the output should look like this:

-Additional details can be found at the documentation available on [https://sws.readthedocs.io/](https://sws.readthedocs.io/).

-You can validate it is installed properly by typing ```sws``` into your terminal, the output should look like this:
+You can validate if the script is installed properly by typing ```sws``` into your terminal, the output should look like this:

 ```bash
 Super Web Scripts; A command line interface, and set of scripts for web tasks.